Google Cloud: Memorystore for Redis vs. Valkey - Which in-memory database should you choose now?

 memory8.0 GB

-The instance under load
+The instance being subjected to the load

 serviceMemorystore for RedisMemorystore for Redis ClusterMemorystore for Valkey